-We are a non deposit taking systemically important NBFC in the Gold Loan sector in South India associated with Muthoottu Mini Group which has a long operating history and large customer base.
+We are a non-deposit taking systemically important NBFC in the Gold Loan sector in South India associated with Muthoottu Mini Group which has a long operating history and large customer base.

 Our group has been engaged in gold loan financing since 1986.
 We have, over the years, been successful in expanding our brand name, as well as our customer base to different geographical locations in India.
-Our total number of Gold Loan customers grew from 36,824 as of March 31, 2011 to 2,42,525 as of May 31, 2015.
-We attribute our growth, in part, to our market penetration, particularly in areas which we believe are less served by organized lending institutions, which is reflected in the fact majority of our branches are located in rural and semi-urban areas as on May 31, 2015 and simple and streamlined procedural formalities which our customers need to complete in order to complete a loan transaction with us, which enables us to attract new and retain existing customers.
+Our total number of Gold Loan customers experienced a slight decline from 2,75,895 as of March 31, 2014 to 2,42,525 customers, as of March

+31, 2015 and increased again to 3,64,635 customers as of October 31, 2015.
+We attribute our growth, in part, to our market penetration, particularly in areas which we believe are less served by organized lending institutions, which is reflected in the fact majority of our branches are located in rural and semi-urban areas as of October 31, 2015 and simple and streamlined procedural formalities which our customers need to complete in order to complete a loan transaction with us, which enables us to attract new and retain existing customers.
 We also attribute our growth to customer loyalty.
 We believe that a large portion of our customer base returns to us when they are in need of funds.

-Flexible loan schemes, efficient customer service and short response time customers and efficient customer service.
+Flexible loan schemes, efficient customer service and short response time

+We believe the growth in our Gold Loan portfolio is partly due to the flexible Gold Loan schemes that we offer to our customers and efficient customer service.
 Depending on the individual needs, we provide our customers multiple options with respect to the loan amount, advance rate per gram of gold and interest rate.
 We also allow customers to prepay their loans without penalty.